(50 ILCS 722/20)

-(g-2) The medical examiner or coroner shall report the unidentified human remains and the location where the remains were found to the Department of State Police within 24 hours of discovery as mandated by Section 15 of this Act.
-The assisting law enforcement agency, medical examiner, or coroner shall contact the Department of State Police to request the creation of an National Crime Information Center Unidentified Person record within 5 days of the discovery of the remains.
-The assisting law enforcement agency, medical examiner, or coroner shall provide the Department of State Police all information required for National Crime Information Center entry.
-Upon notification, the Department of State Police shall create the Unidentified Person record without unnecessary delay.
+(g-2) The medical examiner or coroner shall report the unidentified human remains and the location where the remains were found to the Illinois State Police within 24 hours of discovery as mandated by Section 15 of this Act.
+The assisting law enforcement agency, medical examiner, or coroner shall contact the Illinois State Police to request the creation of a National Crime Information Center Unidentified Person record within 5 days of the discovery of the remains.
+The assisting law enforcement agency, medical examiner, or coroner shall provide the Illinois State Police all information required for National Crime Information Center entry.
+Upon notification, the Illinois State Police shall create the Unidentified Person record without unnecessary delay.

-(g-5) The assisting law enforcement agency, medical examiner, or coroner shall obtain a National Crime Information Center number from the Department of State Police to verify entry and maintain this number within the unidentified human remains case file.
+(g-5) The assisting law enforcement agency, medical examiner, or coroner shall obtain a National Crime Information Center number from the Illinois State Police to verify entry and maintain this number within the unidentified human remains case file.
 A National Crime Information Center Unidentified Person record shall remain on file indefinitely or until action is taken by the originating agency to clear or cancel the record.
-The assisting law enforcement agency, medical examiner, or coroner shall notify the Department of State Police of necessary record modifications or cancellation if identification is made.
+The assisting law enforcement agency, medical examiner, or coroner shall notify the Illinois State Police of necessary record modifications or cancellation if identification is made.

 (h-5) The assisting law enforcement agency, medical examiner, or coroner shall create an unidentified person record in the National Missing and Unidentified Persons System prior to the submission of samples or within 30 days of the discovery of the remains, if no identification has been made.
 The entry shall include all available case information including fingerprint data and dental charts.
 Samples shall be submitted to a National Missing and Unidentified Persons System partner laboratory for DNA analysis within 30 Days.
 A notation of DNA submission shall be made within the National Missing and Unidentified Persons System Unidentified Person record.

-(i) Nothing in this Act shall be interpreted to preclude any assisting law enforcement agency, medical examiner, coroner, or the Department of State Police from pursuing other efforts to identify
+(i) Nothing in this Act shall be interpreted to preclude any assisting law enforcement agency, medical examiner, coroner, or the Illinois State Police from pursuing other efforts to identify

 human remains including efforts to publicize information, descriptions, or